Hayden Christensen or the return of Darth Vader

 However, that role that should have consecrated his career was the opposite.
 The Star Wars prequel trilogy received poor reviews and little enthusiasm from fans, and so did Hayden, who even received the Razzie award for worst supporting actor in 2002.
 Still, it was clear that he was already. a celebrity.

-“I think I felt there was something great about ‘Star Wars,’ that it gave me so many opportunities and gave me a career.
+“I think I felt like there was something great about ‘Star Wars’ that gave me so many opportunities and gave me a career.
 But at the same time I was a little sorry… ”he told the Los Angeles Times.

-Though he did several roles afterward, Hayden needed a break.
-First, to change cameras for agriculture: “At the moment it is a hobby, but I want to look like a farmer,” he told The Toronto Star in 2008.
+Though he did various roles afterward, Hayden needed a break.
+First, to change the cameras for agriculture: “At the moment it is a hobby, but I want to look like a farmer,” he told The Toronto Star in 2008.

 And, indeed, Hayden lives on his own farm in Uxbridge, Ontario (Canada), although during the first stage of the COVID-19 pandemic he lived in Los Angeles, especially to raise his daughter Briar Rose, born in 2014 fruit of his relationship with actress Rachel Bilson, from whom he had separated in 2017.